mitar/cmsplugin-markup/docs/backends.rst

 ``plugin_regexp(self)`` should return JavaScript code for anonymous function which construct plugin regexp given plugin_id.
 It should be marked as safe to prevent escaping.

+Some markups support dynamically rendered output (like macros) which could be rendered every time differently.
+If your markup supports this you can set ``is_dynamic`` to ``True`` and this will then give users an option to enable rendering of the content every time the page (Markup plugin) is displayed.
+Otherwise the content is rendered only once, when saved.

 Directory Layout
 ~~~~~~~~~~~~~~~~

-A MarkUp Backend Package should be laid out as follows
+A Markup Backend Package should be laid out as follows

 backend_name/
 - __init__.py